aditya7447/Real-Time-Sign-Lang-Detection/README.md

 ## 2. Install and Update Dependencies

 To install and update project dependencies
-   - Navigate to the following directory and run the following commands in the Terminal:
+   - Navigate to the following directory in the VS Code Terminal and run the following commands to install the required packages and libraries.
      ```
      Real-Time-Sign-Lang-Detection\ReactComputerVisionTemplete
      ```